Pau, Pyrénées-Atlantiques: Events

 Since 1930, Pau has become a mainstay of the Tour de France cycling race, thanks both to its geographical location and to its marvelous infrastructure.
 Pau hosted its 63rd stage in 2010, and only one other city besides Paris has done better.
 The 2010 Tour visited Pau on three occasions: First as a passing town, second time as a finish, and the third time as a departure town on the way to the Col du Tourmalet.
 Pau is behind Bordeaux as the town of the province to have had most stages in the history of the Tour.
-Pau will receive the Tour for the 67th time in 2015.
+Pau will receive the Tour for the 75th time in 2024.

 Perhaps the highest-profile sporting event is the Étoiles de Pau ("Stars of Pau").
 Held annually in October, it is one of only six annual competitions in eventing that receive the highest rating of CCI**** from equestrianism's world governing body, the FEI.
 It's also the only event of this level in France.

-In 2008, between 11–23 August, Pau hosted the 83rd French Chess Championship.
+In 2008, between 11 and 23 August, Pau hosted the 83rd French Chess Championship.
 The men's event was won by Étienne Bacrot, on tie-break from Maxime Vachier-Lagrave, while the women's event resulted in a victory for Sophie Milliet.
 Thirty-six players took part.
 Pau was previously the Championship venue in 1943 and 1969.